Everything you need to know about setting up and using Siri on your iPhone, iPod touch, and iPad!

 Siri is the name of Apple's personal digital assistant.
 It's basically voice control that talks back to you, that understands relationships and context, and with a personality straight out of Pixar.
 Ask Siri questions, or ask Siri to do things for you, just like you would ask a real assistant, and Siri will help keep you connected, informed, in the right place, and on time.
-You can even use Siri's built in Dictation feature to enter text almost everywhere by simply using your voice.
+You can even use Siri's built in dictation feature to enter text almost everywhere by simply using your voice.

 While in most cases you can start using Siri right out of the box, in some cases you may have to enable it first.
 There are also some settings you can configure, including ways to make Siri more secure.
 Since Siri can, if you choose, bypass your PIN lock and get to your contacts and other data, you should check out all your options and make sure you pick whatever blend of convenience and security makes the most sense to you.
+You can also change Siri's language, control when Siri listens to you, and even adjust certain settings on your iPhone and iPad, all with the sound of your voice!

 - How to use Siri